Trade in the Middle Ages

 The League succeeded in establishing some 200 additional Kontors they included: Zwolle, Hattem, Hasselt, Cologne, Osnabrück, Münster, Roermond, Deventer, Groningen, Kampen, Zutphen, Oldenzaal, Bruges/Brugge, Antwerp, Arnhem, Bolsward, Doesburg, Greifswald, Harlingen, Hindeloopen, Nijmegen.
 At its heights they stretched across northern Europe from Novgorod to Edinburgh (video clip – also castles and cathedral).

 In all there were 70 towns who were official members of the League and another 200 trading towns also working within the Hanse.
-In our region, Antwerp was amongst one of the most important cities the Hanse traded with.
+In our region, Antwerp was the most important cities the Hanse traded with.

 However, most of the times the Hanse was unable to overcome the local or regional interests of the towns, these interests were often diametrically opposed and this prevented the Hanse from becoming a true pan-European trading power.
-In 1293 for example when Lübeck wanted to break the trade monopoly the Frisians had on the Baltic Sea, the Wendish Hanse towns were supported by Kampen and Zwolle.
+In 1293 for example when Lübeck wanted to break the trade monopoly the Frisians had on the Baltic Sea trade, the Wendish Hanse towns were supported by the (largely Frisian towns) Kampen and Zwolle.

 Nevertheless despite its fluid character and its lack of a large scale formal organisation the Hanse was able to operate as a political power next to those it its surrounding countries.
 Merchants and cities operated within the Hanse in a very opportunistic way; they were active when needed and absent when there was nothing to gain for them.
 What did bind them was the opportunity to lower transition costs and as such increase their profit margins, it was as simple as that.

 They used their (virtual) business network to combine forces in their trading cities, where they operated combined kantors and where they negotiated trading privileges and other arrangements with the local rulers.
 They established their own unified code of conduct and also negotiated security arrangements to protect their trade against piracy and also to break blockades by governments and cities that prevented them from trading, or established blockades against cities that refused to trade with them.
 But also on this level the network remained fluid, cities opted in and out of these arrangements and many sub groups operated within the larger network.
-What kept them in general together was that all cities and their merchants profited from arrangements made by others within the network
+What kept them in general together was that all cities and their merchants profited from arrangements made by others within the network.
+Because of the close relationship between the merchants and the cities, it sometimes is difficult to establish a clear demarcation line between the two.

-They also had their own extensive social network with arrangements for widows and orphans, they frequented certain inns and had their own social clubs.
-Brugge was perhaps the most networked city in the western world.
+Like the guilds in the towns, they also had their own extensive social network with arrangements for widows and orphans, they frequented certain inns and had their own social clubs.
+Brugge was at that time the most networked city in the western world.

-However, while the Hanse remained a typical medieval organisations, their arrangements depended on relationships, on the other side the courts of the major powers became increasingly more sophisticated with improved administrative and legal structures, these emerging states no longer accepted the privileges that were dictated by the Hanse.
+However, while the Hanse remained a typical medieval organisations, whereby their arrangements depended on relationships.
+On the other side the Courts of the major powers became increasingly more professional with improved administrative and legal structures, these emerging states no longer accepted the privileges that were dictated by the Hanse.

-This war also resulted in a split between the cities of Holland and the cities along the river IJssel, who still supported the Hanse.
+This war also resulted in a split between the cities of Holland and the cities along the river IJssel, who still supported the Hanse, they also were affected by the increased trading power of Holland and their trade had become stagnant – they never recovered from that.

-However, from this time onwards, the Dutch traders became too powerful for the Hanse and this became the downfall of the League.
+From this time onward, the Dutch traders became too powerful for the Hanse and this became the downfall of the League.

-Zwolle developed itself as a key station post in the land based trading system.
-Ootmarsum was also situated along this Hanse route between Flanders and Holland on the one side and the German and Wendish cities in the north-east.
+Zwolle developed itself as a key station post in the inland river trading system.
+Ootmarsum was also situated along the Hanse route along the road network between Flanders and Holland on the one side and the German and Wendish cities in the north-east.

 Kampen (see videoclip) was the first IJssel city that started to feel the pinch here.
 By the start of the 17th century trading with the German hinterland was directly conducted from Amsterdam and started to bypass the IJssel cities and Deventer was relegated to a secondary trading town.